Why can’t you find formula for your baby? Lockdowns and the FDA

-But the CFR isn’t the ‘death rate’.
-It doesn’t tell you how deadly Covid-19 is because it doesn’t account for all those asymptomatic carriers or those who don’t seek treatment.
+But the CFR isn’t the ‘death rate.’
+It doesn’t tell you how deadly COVID-19 is because it doesn’t account for all those asymptomatic carriers or those who don’t seek treatment.
 However much we might want to fill in the blank where the IFR should be, the CFR cannot fill it: it is like trying to find out how safe driving is by calculating what share of people in car crashes survive.

 Until now, we have focused testing on identifying whether people who appear to be infected actually are.
 Given limited resources, this makes sense.
-But as we increase testing capacity, we can test random samples of the population, like an opinion poll, and this would start to give us some idea of what Covid-19’s IFR is.
+But as we increase testing capacity, we can test random samples of the population, like an opinion poll, and this would start to give us some idea of what COVID-19’s IFR is.

-Even if state officials are overestimating the number of unconfirmed cases by 100% and there are only 50 for each confirmed case, those numbers don’t rise by much.
-Total infections fall to 256,800 (5,136 x 50) or 4.6% of the population, and the IFR is still 0.1% (0.13% to be more precise — 343 / 256,800 – up from 0.07%).
+Even if state officials are overestimating the number of unconfirmed cases by 100 percent and there are only 50 for each confirmed case, those numbers don’t rise by much.
+Total infections fall to 256,800 (5,136 x 50) or 4.6 percent of the population, and the IFR is still 0.1 percent (0.13 percent to be more precise — 343 / 256,800 – up from 0.07 percent).

 Clearly, as Minnesota’s policymakers weigh the costs and benefits of the lockdown, they would be helped by having a better idea of how many infections there have been.
-It would, for example, give them a clearer idea of what share of infections end up needing ICU care (using the estimate above, it would be 0.1% – 358 ICU admission so far / 513,600 cases, as opposed to 6.3% of cases requiring ICU treatment — 358 / 5,136).
+It would, for example, give them a clearer idea of what share of infections end up needing ICU care (using the estimate above, it would be 0.1 percent — 358 ICU admission so far / 513,600 cases, as opposed to 6.3 percent of cases requiring ICU treatment — 358 / 5,136).
 This would enable them to better judge how close Minnesota’s health care system could come to being overwhelmed.
 Here, testing, and lots of it, will be a big help.

 What is proposed though is not random testing designed to discover the true number of infections, it is testing as a precursor to tracing and isolating.
 This is what South Korea did with such success, without locking down.
 But that doesn’t mean that simply copying that strategy will do much good here.

 South Korea, with the experience of SARS under its belt, got onto testing and tracing almost immediately.
 If you get on this when there are few infections it is quite possible that you can identify a share of them, trace their contacts, isolate everybody who tests positive, and halt the spread of the infection.
-You don’t ‘flatten the curve’, you chop its tail off.
+You don’t ‘flatten the curve,’ you chop its tail off.

-Test, trace, and isolate might have been a very sensible strategy when infections were few in number, but if state officials are correct that horse has bolted.
+Test, trace and isolate might have been a very sensible strategy when infections were few in number, but if state officials are correct that horse has bolted.
 Now it is just mindless, hopeful imitation.